jackmpcollins/magentic/docs/formatting.md

 ## The `format` Method

 Functions created using magentic decorators expose a `format` method that accepts the same parameters as the function itself but returns the completed prompt that will be sent to the model.
-For `@prompt` this is a string, and for `@chatprompt` this is a list of `Message` objects.
+For `@prompt` this method returns a string, and for `@chatprompt` it returns a list of `Message` objects.
 The `format` method can be used to test that the final prompt created by a magentic function is formatted as expected.

 ```python
 from magentic import prompt